top of page

 BIOGRAPHY

-Jackson Gearing (b.
-2001) is a composer, conductor and tubist currently based in Kansas City.
+Jackson Gearing is a composer, conductor and tubist currently based in Kansas City.
 He has written music ranging from large wind ensembles and orchestras, to solo and chamber instrumental works, and to art songs for voice and colorful accompanying instruments.
+His newest large ensemble work, Inundation for wind symphony, was recently awarded winner of the 48th Annual Festival of New American Music and has been performed multipled times in Sacramento.
+Jackson also won the Outstanding Student in Composition award and Outstanding Performance of a Student Composition award from the Lamont School of Music, the latter from his popular brass ensemble work, River, recently debuted in New York City with the NYC Brass Choir.

 Jackson regularly participates in acclaimed summer music festivals, premiering his works at New Music On the Point in Vermont, the VIPA Composition Festival in Spain, and the Sofia Symphonic Summit in Bulgaria.
-In February of 2024, he participated in the Nes Artist Residency in Skagaströnd, Iceland.
+In February of 2024, he was an artist in residence at the Nes Artist Residency in Skagaströnd, Iceland.
 Jackson was also composer in residence for the 2024-25 Volker Brass Quintet at the UMKC Conservatory.

 • Facebook